 How does Dr Liew perform a total knee replacement?

 Current controversy exists about the reproducibility of the various techniques.
-In general, there are 3 main techniques: Conventional (Using rods that are inserted into the thigh bone – femur, and/or the shin bone – tibia); Computer navigated (Using pins that inserted at distant sites from the knee replacement which are mapped with a special computer that has a special camera on it); or Patient Specific Instrumentation (Using a computer to design instruments that are specifically made for only one patient’s knee).
+In general, there are 3 main techniques: Conventional (Using rods that are inserted into the thigh bone – femur, and/or the shin bone – tibia); Computer navigated (Using pins that inserted at distant sites from the knee replacement which are mapped with a special computer that has a special camera on it – similar to robotic technology); or Patient Specific Instrumentation (Using a computer to design instruments that are specifically made for only one patient’s knee).

 What happens after a total knee replacement?

 After surgery for knee arthritis, patients are often walked the day of, or day after surgery.
 Dr Chien-Wen Liew likes his patients to walk the day of surgery if possible (subject to anaesthetic, and patient comorbidities).
-Often you will also be placed on a CPM (Continuous Passive Motion) machine which bends and straightens the knee whilst you are waking up.
-The usual stay in hospital for a total knee replacement is 4-5 days.
+The usual stay in hospital for a total knee replacement is 3-4 nights.
 After this time, patient’s are usually fit enough to return home to continue healing.

 Thankyou for visiting this website.
 Please note that the information held within this site and on this page are for educational purposes only.
 Please consult your doctor or health professional always prior to considering any medical therapy or intervention.
 If you notice an error on this site, please use our contact form to let us know so we can rectify any issues.
 All information and graphics on this site are the property of Sempire Designs.